Documenting your Research with Census Events

 Copy and Paste the Census Event

 The next step is to add census events to all other individual and families documented in the census.
 You do not have to repeat the steps in the previous section.
-Instead, you can use GEDitCOM II's feature to copy and paste events:
+Instead, you can use built-in feature to copy and paste events:

 1. Open the individual record with the first census event and click on the "Events" tab